Have you recently received a metformin prescription for weight loss, or are you wondering if metformin can help you lose weight?

 Several newer injectable medicines — Ozempic (semaglutide), Wegovy (semaglutide), Mounjaro (tirzepatide), and Zepbound (tirzepatide) — have been shown to cause significant long-term weight loss.
 Only Wegovy and Zepbound are currently FDA-approved for weight loss.

 Ozempic is approved to manage blood glucose levels in people with type 2 diabetes, and it is also approved to lower the risk of heart attack, stroke, or death in adults with type 2 diabetes and known heart disease.
-It is shown to cause an average 6% to 7% weight loss.
+It is shown to cause an average 6 percent to 7 percent weight loss.

 Wegovy is approved for chronic weight management in adults who are overweight or obese and who also have at least one weight-related health condition.

 It is also approved for children ages 12 years and older with a BMI (body-mass index, a measure of weight relative to height) at or above the 95th percentile for their age and gender.
-This medicine results in an average weight loss of about 15% in adults.
+This medicine results in an average weight loss of about 15 percent in adults.

 Mounjaro is approved for blood glucose management in adults with type 2 diabetes.
-Research has shown that this medication leads to an average weight loss of about 15% to 20%.
+Research has shown that this medication leads to an average weight loss of about 15 percent to 20 percent.

 Like Wegovy, Zepbound is approved for chronic weight management in adults who are overweight or obese and who also have at least one weight-related health condition.
-At its highest dose, Zepbound has been linked to a roughly 21% average weight loss.
+At its highest dose, Zepbound has been linked to a roughly 21 percent average weight loss.

 Final thoughts